-gelatin powder, bottle caps, music, a ball, two bags, construction paper, crayons, pencils
+• gelatin powder, bottle caps, music, a ball, two bags

-Do the Hello Bebop and Friends routine.
+Do the Hello Bebop routine.
 Show the flashcard of coloring.
 Say coloring and ask the children to repeat after you.
 Do the same with the other words.
 Give the children a small piece of construction paper and crayons, pencils, and some gelatin powder inside a bottle cap.
 Play some music and ask the children to color their construction paper following the rhythm.
 Then change the music and ask the children to draw an object inspired by the music they are listening to.
 Finally, change the music again and have the children make fingerprints by soaking their index finger in the gelatin powder to develop sensory skills.
 Then have the children show their pictures to their classmates.
 Display them around the classroom.

-- 1 Listen, point, and say. - 🕕 Track 7 - Draw the children's attention to the picture.
-Ask them to tell you what they can see. - Play the audio and point to the school objects and actions. - Play it again and ask the children to point to the correct school objects. - Play the audio one more time and ask them name the school objects and actions.
+Listen, point, and say.

+- Draw the children's attention to the picture.
+Ask them to tell you what they can see. - Play the CD and point to the school objects and actions. - Play it again and ask the children to point to the correct school objects. - Play the CD one more time and ask them name the school objects and actions.